OtherAesop/mehens_portable_casino/README.md

 The winner then takes the entire pool of Dicecoins.
 In the event of a tie then the winners evenly split the bet, with any remainder going to the winner who is earliest in the playing order.

+Please note in the video game this is decided randomly.

 ##### Purchase Phase

 At this point each player may replenish their supply of Dicecoins by buying them at house prices but may never possess more Dicecoins then they began the game with.
 A player with no Dicecoins to bet, or who cannot wager the minimum bet after the Purchase Phase on a table loses.
 Players may choose to leave the table at this point with no penalty, leaving at any other point forfeits their bet and all the Dicecoins they began the game with.

+Please note this is not implemented in the game.

 ## Dicecoin Concept